rswhiting/rswhiting.github.io/_posts/2022-05-14-travel-guitar.md

 ![Travel Guitar Build](/public/images/travel-guitar/travel-guitar-17.jpg)

 Then I attached the neck, put on strings, and tested it again!
 I couldn't believe it was actually working!
 Then I remembered that a strap is pretty important for a guitar that has no leg brace, so I attached those.

+At this point, I tested it again and realized that the jack didn't go all the way in--I didn't drill deep enough.
+I was afraid that I would have to disassemble a lot before I could re-drill that hole, but then I figured out that I could adjust the inner nut on the jack plate by just enough to fit the jack all the way in.
+So, cautionary lesson: the jack goes in deeper than the jack receiver, test accordingly.
+I didn't.

 ![Travel Guitar Build](/public/images/travel-guitar/travel-guitar-18.jpg)